On 1 November 2025, the way fees are worked out for aged care homes changed, and the Support at Home program replaced the Home Care Packages Program.

 Opting in to the new 1 November 2025 fee arrangements

-If you are subject to the 1 July 2014 fee arrangements but have decided to opt in to the new fee arrangements, you need to tell your provider.
-It’s important to get financial advice before you make this decision; once the change has happened, it can’t be reversed.
+If you decide to opt in to the new fee arrangements, you need to tell your provider.
+It’s important to get financial advice before you make this decision.
+Once the change has happened, it can’t be reversed.
+Residents may pay more under the new arrangements.

 You can opt in to the 1 November 2025 fee arrangements at any time, including when moving from one aged care home to another or while receiving care in an aged care home.